 Before you make an application

-If you wish to know if your proposed development requires planning permission please refer to our Is Planning Permission Required page.
-If you require notification in writing from the planning department to confirm if your proposal requires permission, there will be a charge.
+Find out if planning permission is required.
+If you require notification in writing from the planning department to confirm if your proposal requires permission, then a certificate of lawfulness will need to be submitted and there will be a charge.

 - Householder developments